HelpMeFind Roses, Clematis and Peonies

 Bloom:

-Peach - apricot, buff outer petals.
-Mild to strong, damask, myrrh fragrance.
-Medium-large, very full (41+ petals), borne mostly solitary, old-fashioned, quartered bloom form.
-Spring or summer flush with scattered later bloom.
+Peach - apricot, lighter outer petals.
+Moderate, damask, myrrh fragrance.
+Average diameter 3.5".
+Medium-large, very full (41+ petals), borne mostly solitary, cupped, old-fashioned, quartered bloom form.
+Prolific, spring or summer flush with scattered later bloom.

 Habit: